 Where downtown meets Lake Huron, you’ll find the giant flag pole.
 The giant flag pole boasts an extremely large Canadian flag that ripples in the winds off Lake Huron.
 This is a great area to wander around and to take in the views of Chantry Island, Lake Huron and lovely sunsets.

 Southampton Range Lights (Lighthouse)

 Southampton Range Lights is a lighthouse that marks the merge of the Saugeen River and Lake Huron.
 From this lighthouse you get stunning views of both bodies of water and it makes a great place to watch the sunset.
 As the Saugeen River and Lake Huron connect here, you will see many boats passing by.
-Fishing from the pier that the lighthouse sits on, is also a popular fishing location amongst locals and visitors.
+Fishing from the pier is also a popular fishing location amongst locals and visitors.

 Walk the Captain Spence Path

 The Captain Spence Path is a beautiful trail that follows the curve of Lake Huron and connects the giant flag pole area and Pioneer Park Beach.
 You can start the pathway at either end and take in the views of Lake Huron as you meander.

 The Southampton Boardwalk is a paved walkway that leads you from one beach to the next.
 As you take the boardwalk, you’ll pass playgrounds and sandy stretches of beach.
 Common starting points to access the boardwalk include the giant flag pole and Long Dock Beach.